logichousepcb/Wiegand_ESP8266_MQTT_WebUI/README.md

                           B (bad code entered and will use user 99) C (command code entered)

+ADD-usr#-%%%%%% reply when user # is added with code %%%%%%%

+ERROR-1 Cannot read configuration

+ERROR-2 Cannot write configuration

+ERROR There was an error with the config web ui interface

 Input:

 r - trigger dealy to open door